sven-hash/docs/README.md

 Contributions to our documentation are very welcome.
 Please shoot us a pull request against the `develop` branch if you can see a way that they can be improved.

-The directory structure produced by Docusaurus (see below) can be confusing; please check the list below to make sure you are making edits in the correct place.
+The directory structure produced by Docusaurus (see below) can be initially confusing; please check the list below to make sure you are making edits in the correct place.

 * To contribute to the `next (in progress)` version, edit files in `docs/`
 * To contribute to previous versions, edit files in `versioned_docs/<VERSION>/`